Home PFAS Lawsuits AFFF Lawsuit

 Is There a Settlement in the AFFF Lawsuit Yet?

-There has yet to be a global settlement for the AFFF personal injury lawsuits.
-But there is a chance that could change soon.
+There has yet to be a global settlement for the AFFF personal injury lawsuits, but one could come in the near future.

-Currently, there are 11,096 active AFFF lawsuits consolidated in federal court in multidistrict litigation (MDL).
+Currently, there are 12,064active AFFF lawsuits consolidated in federal court in multidistrict litigation (MDL).
 MDLs are used to streamline the legal process when many similar lawsuits are filed, placing them all before one judge.

 Bellwether trials are part of the MDL process and work like test cases.
 Instead of having all of the cases go to trial, a small handful are chosen for bellwether trials.
 The outcome of these trials helps both sides understand the strength of their arguments and what might happen if more cases go before a jury.